playfulprogramming/playfulprogramming/content/blog/react-refs-complete-story/index.md

 ref.current = "Hello!";
 ```

-In this example, `ref.current` will contain `"Hello!"` after the intial render.
+In this example, `ref.current` will contain `"Hello!"` after the initial render.
 The returned value from `useRef` is an object that contains a single key: `current`.

 If you were to run the following code: